12 Types Of People At AA Meetings You Meet

 Another person you want to avoid in AA and NA is the dreaded "13th Stepper" especially if you are a woman (or almost as often now a young man) new to sobriety.
 The 13th stepper is someone who's been in the AA or NA program for awhile (although not always taking it completely seriously on the inside) and tries to hook up with new young women and men in the program.

 Because newly sober people are more emotionally fragile and inexperienced, they are easier for predators to take advantage of with their authority / influence / years of sobriety.
-Newbies can be more naive and listen to whatever an old-timer says they should do.
+Newbies can be more naïve and listen to whatever an old-timer says they should do.

 I do know a lot of amazing relationships and marriages that started in AA and NA meetings, but they certainly didn't begin in a predatory 13-Stepper fashion.
-There is also nothing wrong with dating within or even outside of the program, but it's usually best if people avoid relationships in general for their first 1 year of sobriety, and sometimes it's best to stick with those of a similar age / sobriety length as well so you're on even footing.
+There is also nothing wrong with dating within or even outside of the program, but it is usually best if people avoid relationships in general for their first 1 year of sobriety, and sometimes it is best to stick with those of a similar age / sobriety length as well so you're on even footing.
 The first year of sobriety is mentally and emotionally difficult enough without adding the potential drama of a relationship threatening that sobriety.

 who goes to alcoholics anonymous meetings aa member